How to Manage Remote Work-Life Balance Effectively

 Embrace the flexibility of remote work by using your time efficiently and working when you’re most productive.

-My most productive hours of the day are between 12 pm and 5 pm with a late evening burst between 8 pm and 10 pm.
+My most productive hours of the day are, for example, between 12 pm and 5 pm with a late evening burst between 8 pm and 10 pm.
 This allows me to enjoy a slow morning as well as have ample time in the afternoon to watch the sunset and grab a proper dinner.

 If you struggle to find energy in the morning then start your day a bit later and ease in with the easiest tasks.
 Or if you’re a morning person and work best during dawn then schedule your day around this.